 - 144 Anerley Road, SE20 8DL

-- Mon: closed; Tue: 4pm-10pm; Wed-Fri: 4pm-10:30pm; Sat: noon-10:30pm; Sun: noon-10pm
+- Mon-Tue: 4pm-10pm; Wed-Thu: 4pm-10:30pm; Fri-Sat: noon-11pm; Sun: noon-10pm

 It's a small place (a former one-unit shop), and the furnishing and décor are fairly minimal.
 When it had been a pop-up place, there were trestle tables, but the current tables are a bit more sturdy, including one central, largish solid wood table with matching benches.
 There are two comfortable armchairs.
 Apart from the tables, little has changed.
-The smoking area is presumably outside on the pavement, on the busy Anerley Road.
+The smoking area is at trestle tables outside on the pavement, on the busy Anerley Road.

-Accessibility: It's not wheelchair-accessible (a small step into the pub, but the toilet is a single, small WC with a step which could be tricky for someone with a slight disability).
+Accessibility: It's not wheelchair-accessible (a small step into the pub, but the toilet is a single, small WC with a step which could be tricky for someone with even a slight disability).